What is Crip Strength: Art + Body + Mind?

-Crip Strength: Art + Body +Mind, will consist of a one-day event held at the Canadian Museum for Human Rights (CMHR).
-Crip Strength will also be presented virtually to reach rural artists who may not be able to travel to attend in-person, as well as for those in the Deaf and disability art community who are home-bound.
+Crip Strength: Art + Body + Mind is a one-day event held at the Canadian Museum for Human Rights (CMHR).
+Crip Strength will also be presented virtually to reach artists who may not be able to travel to attend in-person.
 There will be a juried exhibition of visual art, dance, theater, musical, literary performances and readings.

 Crip Strength will explore the concept of what is “normal” when it comes to disability.
 Through art, many artists who are Deaf and/or disabled are questioning assumptions of normality in how the mind and body perform.
 Deaf and/or disabled artists have much to share and teach the larger art community about access, creative problem solving and adaptation.
 These concepts have long been necessary for Deaf and/or disabled artists to participate in the larger arts community and have become even more relevant to the larger society as we live through a pandemic that requires us to self-isolate and find creative solutions to reach one another through alternative means.